Foreign policy of the United States: Global opinion

 Overall, the United States is viewed positively by the rest of the world.
 The Eurasia Group Foundation reported that as of 2021, 85% of respondents from 10 countries have a favorable opinion of the United States and 81% favor American hegemony over Chinese hegemony.
 Those with an unfavorable view of the United States most commonly cited interventionism, and in particular the War in Afghanistan, as their reason.
 It was also found that the exercise of soft power increased favorable opinions while the exercise of hard power decreased favorable opinions.
 Citizens of Brazil, Nigeria, and India were found to have more favorable opinions of the United States, while citizens of China and Germany were found to have less favorable opinions of the United States.

 International opinion about the US has often changed with different executive administrations.
 For example, in 2009, the French public favored the United States when President Barack Obama (75% favorable) replaced President George W. Bush (42%).
 After President Donald Trump took the helm in 2017, French public opinion about the US fell from 63% to 46%.
 These trends were also seen in other European countries.
+According to the 2025 Pew report, trust in the US president in high-income countries has fallen from 53% in 2024, when US President Joe Biden was in power, to 22% after Trump returned to the White House.

 Many democracies have voluntary military ties with the United States.
 See NATO, ANZUS, U.S.-Japan Security Treaty, Mutual Defense Treaty with South Korea, and Major non-NATO ally.
 Those nations with military alliances with the U.S. can spend less on the military since they can count on U.S. protection.
 This may give a false impression that the U.S. is less peaceful than those nations.
 A 2013 global poll in 65 countries found that the United States is perceived as the biggest threat to world peace, with 24% of respondents identifying it as such.
 A majority of Russian respondents named the United States as the greatest threat, as well as significant minorities in China, Bosnia and Herzegovina, Argentina, Greece, Turkey, and Pakistan.

+A 2025 Pew survey in 24 countries, including 10 European countries, found that the share of respondents who have a positive view of the United States had declined in most of them compared to 2024.
+According to a 2025 Pew survey conducted in 25 countries, only 35% of respondents had a positive view of the United States, down from 51% in 2024.